vanruesc/hermite-data-helper/README.md

 // Use a different cell size, position and data set. hermiteDataHelper.set(otherPosition, otherSize, otherData);

-// Destroy the helper geometry and rebuild. hermiteDataHelper.update();
+// Destroy the helper geometry and rebuild grid points and edges. hermiteDataHelper.update(true, true);

 // Destroy the helper geometry. hermiteDataHelper.dispose();